 Read about all this and more in the latest issue of the McMaster Library News.

 August 15, 2015

-RefWorks, McMaster’s citation management tool, is being phased out and all users are reminded to migrate their references before it’s too late.
+The final deadline for RefWorks is approaching and all users are reminded to migrate their references before it’s too late.

-As of August 15, 2015, McMaster faculty, students and staff will no longer have access to their RefWorks accounts.*
+On August 15, 2015, McMaster University Library's subscription to RefWorks will end.
+At that time, McMaster faculty, students and staff will no longer have access to their RefWorks account.* †

 For more information contact Ines Perkovic, McMaster’s RefWorks coordinator.

 * McMaster’s RefWorks license was negotiated as part of the Ontario Council of University Libraries (OCUL) consortia.
 Earlier this year, OCUL announced that its members had opted not to renew this product, resulting in the phase-out of RefWorks at a number of universities across the province.

 † FHS (Faculty of Health Sciences) faculty, staff and students who wish to continue using RefWorks beyond August 15 should contact the Health Sciences Library at firstname.lastname@example.org

 McMaster University Library has unveiled a new strategic plan intended to help accelerate the pace of research on campus and enhance learning opportunities for students.